 Conditions Governing Use

 Claire Rose Heilner Freedman was born April 21, 1933.
-Claire developed a love of Family History from her mother.
-As a child she would play under her mother's "genealogy table" as her mother would do family history research and, often, tell Claire stories of her ancestors.
+Claire developed a love of family history from her mother.
+As a child she would play under her mother's "genealogy table" as her mother would do family history research and tell Claire stories of her ancestors.
 Most of her young life was spent in Baker, Oregon where she was educated until her junior year in high school.
-At this time she had the marvelous opportunity to attend an outstanding girl's school in Tacoma, Washington where she completed her high school years.
+She then transferred to a girl's school in Tacoma, Washington where she completed her high school years.

-After attending college at UCLA, Claire married Eugene Freedman, moved to his native New York and had five children.
+After attending college at University of California, Los Angeles, Claire married Eugene Freedman and moved to his native New York.
+They had five children.
 When the last child went to junior high school, Claire attended New York University, earning her master's degree in history and an archival certificate in Archival Management and Historical Editing.
-Through all her married life she became proficient in family history research and used her skills in helping others.
-Principally, however, she assisted her brother, Sanford Joseph Heilner, who was translating the Heilner Family letters and documents from Old German Script.
-All of these letters were written by their Great Grandfather Aron Heilner who lived in Germany to their Grandfather Sigmund Aron Heilner here in America.
-Claire and her mother scanned each translated letter for genealogical clues, and finding scores of them, they were able, with additional marvelous research by Sanford, to greatly expand their understanding of their Heilner ancestors.
+She became proficient in family history research and used her skills in helping others.

 1 half box (0.25 linear ft.)